Best Baby First Aid Kit Should Have These Six Items

 PreparaKit

 I’ve worked in Finland for ten years as a part-time ER doctor.
-A lot of different emergencies can occur, but in my experience infections, small wounds and small burns are most common.
+Many different emergencies can occur, but infections, small wounds, and small burns are most common.

 Every parent wants to have the best baby first aid kit for their infant.
 Click to read why these six items.
 You can DIY or buy the one I found (although it doesn't hold a nasal aspirator).
 It makes a thoughtful shower gift.

-When I became a first-time dad, I discovered that I don’t own everything needed to deal with these minor emergencies.
+When I became a first-time dad, I discovered that I didn’t own everything needed to deal with these minor emergencies.

 Wounds are not uncommon.
 Your baby may fall against a sharp corner of a table.
 If there are bigger children in the house, then your 1-year-old may get hit by a thrown toy.